Deborah Coonts: Career

 Coonts was admitted to the Texas Bar Association in 1989 and practiced tax law in Colorado after being admitted to its bar in 1990.

 While still practicing law, she wrote for Aviation for Women magazine from 1999 to 2005.

 Her first book, Wanna Get Lucky?, was included in The New York Times "Notable Crime Books of 2010" and was a double finalist for the Romance Writers of America's 2011 RITA award in the categories of "Best First Book" and "Novel With Strong Romantic Elements."
 Lucky Bastard, fourth in the Lucky O'Toole series, was released by Forge Books in May 2013 and was a Denver Post bestseller in June 2013.

 An essay by Coonts was included in the anthology Fade, Sag, Crumble: Ten Las Vegas Writers Confront Decay, published by CityLife Books in 2011.

 In a 2012 interview with The Big Thrill magazine, Coonts said her debut series is based in Las Vegas because "the whole world wanders through Vegas.
 The stories are endless."

 Personal life

 Coonts is a licensed commercial pilot and instrument rated flight instructor in single-engine land and sea planes.
-She lived in Las Vegas and has one son.
-She is divorced from novelist Stephen Coonts.
+She lives in Las Vegas and has one son.
+She was married to novelist Stephen Coonts.